Artistically, I see traditional weddings as a fascinating nod to the past.

 [side note: I don't think anyone needs to have a fancy or formal wedding to have a happy marriage.
-And that's the end goal, right?!]
+And that happy marriage is really all that matters, right?!]

 how i work

 I typically work from photos (my own and/or others) and have a wide degree of flexibility in creating custom creations as wedding gifts, commemorations, anniversary presents or just for fun.
-I am available for live paintings at events.
+I can be available for live paintings at events.